-The second method interpolates a rational function corresponding to $Z(x_i; t)/Z(t)$, whose values are approximated by $b_i(x_i; t)$.
-The second method applies to any inference algorithm, including Gibbs and LCBP, because it requires only variable marginals and no partition function estimate.
-In this case, we are interested in the ratio of the leading coefficients of the numerator and denominator, which approximates $P(x_i)$.
+The second method interpolates a rational function corresponding to $Z(x_i;t)/Z(t)$ , whose values are approximated by $b_i(x_i;t)$ .
+The second method applies to any inference algorithm, including Gibbs and LCBP, because it only requires variable marginals and no partition function estimate.
+In this case we are interested in the ratio of the leading coefficients of the numerator and denominator, which approximates $P(x_i)$ .

-For single-variable models, method 1 requires two evaluations and method 2 requires three.
-With method 1, we evaluate at $t_1 = h$ and $t_2 = h/2$, for different values of h.
-The formula is $Z_0 = \frac{Z(t_1) - Z(t_2)}{t_1 - t_2}$.
-With method 2, we evaluate at $t{1:3} = (h, 2h/3, h/3)$.
+For single-variable models, method 1 requires two evaluations, and method 2 requires three.
+With method 1, we evaluate at $t_1 = h$ and $t_2 = h/2$ , for different values of h.
+The formula is $Z_0 = \frac{Z(t_1) - Z(t_2)}{t_1 - t_2}$ .
+With method 2, we evaluate at $t{1:3} = (h, 2h/3, h/3)$ .
 The formula is

-$$b = \frac{\frac{b_1t_1 - b_2t_2}{b_1 - b_2} - \frac{b_2t_2 - b_3t_3}{b_2 - b_3}}{\frac{t_1 - t_2}{b_1 - b_2} - \frac{t_2 - t_3}{b_2 - b_3}}.$$ (4.1)
+$$b = \frac{\frac{b_1 t_1 - b_2 t_2}{b_1 - b_2} - \frac{b_2 t_2 - b_3 t_3}{b_2 - b_3}}{\frac{t_1 - t_2}{b_1 - b_2} - \frac{t_2 - t_3}{b_2 - b_3}}$$ (52)

 Results for the two methods are shown in Figure 6.
-Note that the algorithms with Z estimates are able to give an almost arbitrarily small error under method 1 by choosing h small.
+The first thing to note is that the algorithms with Z estimates are able to give almost arbitrarily small error under method 1 by choosing h small.
 This is in surprising contrast to the approximate simple reductions presented earlier, where the same algorithms were largely unable to provide useful results.

-Similar behavior appears for BP and GBP in method 2, although floating-point precision issues are encountered in the lower left corner of the plot (delimited by the "Exact" line).
+Similar behavior appears for BP and GBP in method 2, although floatingpoint precision issues are encountered in the lower left corner of the plot (delimited by the "Exact" line).
 These precision issues can be seen to arise from the fact that each new coefficient to be estimated requires an additional constant number of digits of accuracy, which is partly dependent on the model and the choice of evaluation points.
-To put it another way, the three-evaluation method is trying to measure a nonlinearity in $b_i(x_i; t)$, which becomes more linear as $t \to 0$.
-This is a big concern for spectral reduction methods and should also affect method 1 on multivariate models.
+To put it another way, the 3-evaluation method is trying to measure a non-linearity in $b_i(x_i; t)$ , which becomes more linear as $t \to 0$ .
+This is a big concern for spectral reduction methods, and should also affect method 1 on multivariate models.
 However, there may be ways around this problem, such as using complex roots of unity, modifying the algorithm to propagate polynomials in t directly (with truncation), or simply using higher-precision arithmetic.
-The second option would be close to the linear response algorithm of Welling and Teh (2004).
+The second option would be close to the Linear Response algorithm of Welling and Teh (2004).
 How these ideas could be made to apply to Gibbs sampling, as shown in Figure 6b, is not so clear.
-Method 2 is able to achieve reasonable results with Gibbs on our 1-of-5 target model, which, due to complete isolation of the modes, is unamenable to direct Gibbs sampling or even other mode-smoothing techniques like tempered sampling (Kimura, Taki, & Kikō, 1991).
-This is rather encouraging for us, but note that the minimum errors are the same as with the weighted model, shown in Figure 5b, which required only one evaluation, and both the model and our analysis of it are rather specialized.
+Method 2 is able to achieve reasonable results with Gibbs on our 1-of-5 target model which, due to complete isolation of the modes, is unamenable to direct Gibbs sampling or even other "mode smoothing" techniques like "Tempered sampling" (Kimura et al., 1991).
+This is rather encouraging for us, but note that the minimum errors are the same as with the weighted model, shown in Figure 5b, which required only one evaluation; and both the model and our analysis of it are rather specialized.

-We would not expect the spectral reduction method to allow us to boost the precision of BP on multivariate input models, because the transformed models would contain loops even if the target (input) model is a tree.
+We don't expect the spectral reduction method to give results superior to BP on multivariate input models, because the transformed models would contain loops even if the target (input) model is a tree.

-We are interested to know whether it is possible to apply the spectral reduction idea to general inference problems, for instance to disentangle inference in a model by adding free variables that function to smooth over modes, and then, using some kind of polynomial interpolation arithmetic, to recover approximate marginals for the original model.
+We are interested to know whether it is possible to apply the spectral reduction idea to general approximate inference problems, to "disentangle" inference in a model by adding free variables which function to smooth over modes, and then using some kind of polynomial interpolation arithmetic to recover approximate marginals for the original model.